End Your Tax Problems. Start with Free Consultation.

 If you are a W-2 worker, your employer will withhold your state and federal taxes.
 Those taxes will go toward the state that you work in.
 Instead of paying taxes twice, you’ll have to include this information on your residential state return.
 You should receive a tax credit from your employment state that will cover the tax obligation of your residential state.

 It might be best to talk with a tax professional to avoid making mistakes.
-The experts at Coast One Financial Group can help to get your taxes in order and prevent you from getting into trouble with the IRS.
+The experts at Coast One Tax Group can help to get your taxes in order and prevent you from getting into trouble with the IRS.